polleverywhere/phantom-cluster-webfonts/README.md

 from phantomjs processes: the number of pages open at a time is capped, and workers are automatically restarted after a few iterations.

-Two modes are supported. `PhantomClusterServer` and `PhantomClusterClient` provide bare-bones functionality: they simply handle the clustering functionality, and leave it to you to determine how the server and clients should coordinate work.
-The second, provided by `PhantomQueuedClusterServer` and `PhantomQueuedClusterClient` is opinionated on communication and worker methodology.
+Two modes are supported. `PhantomClusterServer` and `PhantomClusterWorker` provide bare-bones functionality: they simply handle the clustering functionality, and leave it to you to determine how the server and workers should coordinate work.
+The second, provided by `PhantomQueuedClusterServer` and `PhantomQueuedClusterWorker` is opinionated on communication and worker methodology.

 For a full example, see